-Tap into national organizations focused on ADHD that can provide helpful information for employee educational materials such as the American Psychiatric Association, Children and Adults with AttentionDeficit/Hyperactivity Disorder, and the Attention Deficit Disorder Association.
+Tap into national organizations focused on ADHD who provide helpful information for employee educational materials such as the American Psychiatric Association's ADHD page, Children and Adults with AttentionDeficit/Hyperactivity Disorder, and the Attention Deficit Disorder Association.

-Promote the Use of Employee Assistance & Health Programs
+Promote the Use of Employee Assistance and Health Programs

 Early intervention is key.
 Remind employees of the availability of resources for staying healthy and productive.
 Ensure that employees know how to access care confidentially and quickly by providing information on how to do so through multiple forms of communication and throughout the year.
 Increase visibility of these messages during known times of stress, such as during the holidays, busy work times, etc.